thibaudcolas/thib.me/src/_posts/2023-06-02-djangocon-europe-2023-accessibility-review-of-djangoproject-com.md

 ## Issues

-Here is a detailed list of issues I spotted, split into the categories I normally use, with links to video timestamps where appropriate, and links to relevant WCAG success criteria.
+Here is a detailed list of issues I spotted, split into the categories I normally use, with links to my testing video’s timestamps, WCAG success criteria, and existing GitHub issues where appropriate.

 ### Blockers

+> Blocker: Critical issue.
+Certain users cannot perceive or operate this, with no workaround available.

 - The "hamburger" menu toggle is impossible to use with a keyboard.
 This makes it impossible for keyboard and screen reader users to access menu items and navigate the site in this way. ([Menu button is not a button #1234](https://github.com/django/djangoproject.com/issues/1234), [18:18](https://www.youtube.com/watch?v=dAiMPTOMh1U&t=1098s), [SC 2.1.1 Keyboard](https://www.w3.org/TR/WCAG22/#keyboard)).
 - The page’s second column content is hidden in print stylesheets.
 This makes it impossible for users of magnifiers to access this content ([22:00](https://www.youtube.com/watch?v=dAiMPTOMh1U&t=1320s)).

 ### Major

+> Major: Certain users are very likely to have difficulty perceiving or operating this.

 - Heading level 1 should be used for the title of the page / visually most prominent heading, ideally not for invisible content ("Django" on homepage).
 Ideally each page would only have a single h1. ([07:04](https://www.youtube.com/watch?v=dAiMPTOMh1U&t=424s), [SC 1.3.1 Info and Relationships](https://www.w3.org/TR/WCAG22/#info-and-relationships)).

 ### Confusing

+> Confusing: Understanding or operating this may be difficult for some users.

 - Focus style almost invisible on "Get started with Django" CTA ([02:30](https://www.youtube.com/watch?v=dAiMPTOMh1U&t=150s), [SC 1.4.11 Non-Text Contrast](https://www.w3.org/TR/WCAG22/#non-text-contrast)).
 - Links should be identifiable with other means than color ([05:30](https://www.youtube.com/watch?v=dAiMPTOMh1U&t=330s), [SC 1.4.1 Use of Color](https://www.w3.org/TR/WCAG22/#use-of-color)).